TEALSK12/apcsa-public/Unit6/Lesson-601.md

   with a value for `hasSweetener` or `caffeineContent`. (_No_.)

-14. `SugarFreeDrink` drinks still have a name, a boolean carbonation value, sugar content, and ounces, but we've added a new fields specifying whether or not the sugar free drinks have caffeine and artificial sweeteners.
+14. `SugarFreeDrink` drinks still have a name, a boolean carbonation value, sugar content, and ounces, but we’ve added a new fields specifying whether or not the sugar free drinks have caffeine and artificial sweeteners.
 The constructor then looks like this:

   ``` Java